 The Company has been engaged in a lengthy litigation process relating to corruption and prevarication charges against officials of the outgoing Junta in Andlausia related to the Public Tender for the Aznalcóllar Project.
-The Company's representatives in Spain have met with officials of the incoming government in the first quarter of 2019 to discuss the project, and the Company remains committed to the acquisition and development of the project for the benefit of all stakeholders.
+The Company's representatives in Spain have met with officials of the current government to discuss the project, and the Company remains committed to the acquisition and development of the project for the benefit of all stakeholders.
 As part of the initial public tender process, the Company completed comprehensive engineering and environmental studies and as such is the group best positioned to advance the project efficiently and with the highest environmental, health and safety standards.